 Okeanos Vaka Fleet Commander,

-Our foundation develops, funds and implements projects that inspire and initiate positive change for people and the environment – while increasing awareness of the threats our oceans face in tandem with realistic future solutions.
+Our foundation develops and implements projects that inspire and initiate positive change for people and environment – while increasing awareness not only of the threats our oceans face but also of transformation paths leading to solutions.

 Dieter Paulmann’s love for oceans and underwater filmmaking led to the establishment of the Okeanos Foundation to support a variety of ocean advocacy, research and communication projects.
 Since 2007, Okeanos has been supporting symposia on ocean noise, climate change, and the role of phytoplankton while collaborating with globally recognized science communicators such as Carl Safina.

 Deeply troubled by the global threat to biodiversity, in 2009 Okeanos began producing the feature documentary Racing Extinction, directed by Academy Award winner Louis Psihoyos.
 Filmed across the globe over 5 years, Racing Extinction draws attention to mankind’s role in a potential loss of at least half of the world’s species.
 On December 2nd 2015, Racing Extinction was broadcasted simultaneously in 220 countries by the Discovery Channel in recognition of the United Nations’ Paris Climate Conference.
 Please visit our page Racing Extinction Film Project to learn more.